Skip to article frontmatterSkip to article content

 Map of overlapping masks, Greenland

-Figure 5:Overlapping areas between masks on X axis and on Y axis.
+Figure 5:Overlapping areas between masks on X axis and on Y axis in Greenland.
 Scale (both number and color) is logarithmic.
 The diagonal is the area of a product (100 % overlap with itself).
-An example interpretion of this graphic follows the RGI column (first column) starting at the bottom row.
-The bottom left square reports 10^0.3 km^2 (~2 km^2) area overlap between RGI and areas flagged as “ice shelf” in BedMachine.
-The second row shows overlap between RGI and peripheral glaciers in the ‘harper_2023’ product is 10^4.8 km^2 (~63096 km^2).
-More interesing is overlap between RGI and the ‘main@’ rows, which are the primary ice sheet in those products.
-RACMO only overlaps RGI by 10^3.4 km^2 (~2,500 km^2) but most other products overlap by ~10x as much (seen by the difference between ~10^3 and ~10^4).
-The largest overlap is GIMP with 10^4.4 km^2 (~25,000 km^2).
+An example interpretation of this graphic follows the RGI column (first column) starting at the bottom row.
+The bottom left square reports 100.3^{0.3} km2 (~2 km2) area overlap between RGI and areas flagged as “ice shelf” in BedMachine.
+The second row shows overlap between RGI and peripheral glaciers in the ‘harper_2023’ product is 104.8^{4.8} km2 (~63096 km2).
+More interesting is overlap between RGI and the ‘main@’ rows, which are the primary ice sheet in those products.
+RACMO only overlaps RGI by 103.4^{3.4} km2 (~2,500 km2) but most other products overlap by ~10x as much (seen by the difference between ~103 and ~104).
+The largest overlap is GIMP with 104.4^{4.4} km2 (~25,000 km2).

 An alternative view, rather than overlap, is area of product X outside of product Y. Because overlap is commutative (X overlap Y is the same as Y overlap X) the above figure is half empty.
 However, X not in Y is different than Y not in X, so the following figure contains twice as much information and occupies twice the area (same information density).